sebschub/MdSymbol/README.markdown

 The Current Maintainer of this work is Sebastian Schubert.

-This work consists of the files mdsymbol.dtx, mdsymbol.ins and the derived files mdsymbol.sty and mdsymbol.pdf.
+This work consists of the files MdSymbol.dtx, MdSymbol.ins and the derived files MdSymbol.sty and MdSymbol.pdf.

 All other files distributed with these sources, e.g. the Makefile and the Python scripts were written by Michael Ummels and are in the